tonyyu888/POS/README.md

 # Introduction
+Project 2 - Remote POS

-SUPERHEROES is a learning project, providing basic out-of-the-box capabilities for learners to build upon.
+A learning project, providing basic out-of-the-box capabilities for learners to build upon.

 This project is a MERN (MongoDB, ExpressJS, ReactJS, Node.js) application made